Kėdainiai

 Kėdainiai (/lt/) is a city in Lithuania.
 It is located on the banks of the Nevėžis river 45 km north of Kaunas, Lithuania's second largest city.
-One of the oldest settlements in the country, Kėdainiai was first mentioned in the 1372 Livonian Chronicle of Hermann de Wartberge, and became a city in 1590.
 Its population as of 2022 was 23,051.
 The Kėdainiai Old Town dates to the 17th century and many of its historical buildings were preserved.

 The town is the administrative centre of the Kėdainiai District Municipality.
-The geographical centre of the Lithuania is in the nearby village of Ruoščiai in the eldership of Dotnuva.
+The geographical centre of Lithuania is in the nearby village of Ruoščiai in the eldership of Dotnuva.

-Around a circle of five mile distance of the St Jurgis church there lie the smaller villages of Lančiūnava, Kapliai, Labūnava, Josvainiai, Dotnuva, and Kalnaberžė.
+Other smaller villages circle the territory in a distance of five miles or a little further from the St. George's Church of Kėdainiai — Lančiūnava, Kapliai, Labūnava, Josvainiai, Dotnuva, and Kalnaberžė.

 Names

 The city has been known by other names: Kiejdany in Polish, Keidan (קיידאן) in Yiddish, and Kedahnen in German.
 Kėdainiai other alternate forms include Kidan, Kaidan, Keidany, Keydan, Kiedamjzeÿ ("j" /e/), Kuidany, and Kidainiai.